fpdotmonkey/online-task-management/OnlineTaskManagement.md

 A note on getting parts together, I'd highly recommend using standard kits of parts like what's offered by goBuilda, REV, Actobotics, or Tetrix in order to reduce hassle in getting parts together.

+### Logistics

 Then there's the logistics of the build.
 Where can you hold these things?
 Ideally, you can meet at your school.
 Assuming your school isn't in-person presently, you'd have to get permission from the school administration for you to go on campus.
 It's not guaranteed, but if you show them a schedule of what exactly you're planning on building *in detail* and promise that you'll wear masks and maintain six feet social distancing, you might have a chance.

 Alternately, you could hold builds in a teammate's well-ventilated garage.
 Failing that, you could set up card tables in a teammate's backyard (which is actually what I did for builds when I was in high school).
-However, do be concious of the weather.
-If it's smokey out like it is today, then a team member with asthma may have a hard time working.
+However, do be conscious of the weather.
+If it's smoky out like it is today, then a team member with asthma may have a hard time working.
 If it's raining, then it's hard to work generally if there's not some sort of roof over you, especially if you're working on electronics.

 ### Execution

 When it comes to the build itself, the #1 thing is to wear a mask and maintain social distancing.
 Building a robot isn't worth you getting COVID, nor the people you live with getting COVID, nor your teammates getting COVID.

 You should also consider where people can go to the bathroom at a particular location.
 And when people arrive, they should probably wash their hands.
 And then if the build goes over lunchtime, where will people eat in a distanced manner?
-Writing this all down into a persistent document could be a very valuable excersize.
+Writing this all down into a persistent document could be a very valuable exercise.

+Make sure that everyone on the team knows when and where the build is, and send out reminders ahead of time, maybe on 1 week ahead of the build and 1 day ahead.

 Even with masks and social distancing and planning, you or some of your teammates may not be comfortable with an in-person meeting.
 They or someone they live with may have an immune deficiency that makes their risk tolerance for COVID lower, or they just really don't like the idea of meeting in person during a pandemic.
 Don't make showing to builds a matter dedication to the team, especially during a pandemic.